You might not think that Goldilocks has anything to do with your boiler – but you’d be wrong.

 To keep your boiler within the recommended pressure ranges, you need to understand what the various numerical levels, readouts and gauges mean.

-The ‘Goldilocks Zone’ for boiler pressure – the zone that is just right – is 1 – 1.5 bar.
-If the reading is creeping up to the 4 or 5 mark, then you have a pressure problem.
+The ideal boiler pressure – the zone that is just right – is 1 – 1.5 bar.
+If the boiler pressure gauge reading is creeping up to the 4 or 5 mark, then you have a pressure problem.
 In this case, it is most likely that your system has already switched itself off to avoid a more serious issue.

 That said, it is not uncommon to find your combi boiler showing readings of anything between the 1 – 3 bar mark, when in full operation, as it is busy heating considerable amounts of water, an activity which is simply reflected in the higher reading.